AntayaScienceAndTechnology/McFee/README.md

 heat_xfer.py holds functions and constants relating to physical properties of OFHC copper.

-All software files are licensed by the MIT License.
+All software files are licensed by the MIT License Copyright (c) 2015 Christopher W Jones